mpalash/aliakbarmehta/_content/ballad-of-the-war-that-never-was-and-other-basterdised-myths.md

 ---
-layout: project
+layout: content
 title: 'Ballad of the War that Never Was, and Other Basterdised Myths'
-ptype: past
+tag: "past project"
 hero: >-
   /assets/img/ballad-of-the-war-that-never-was-2011-oil-and-acrylic-on-canvas-152-x-198-cm.jpg
-pcontent:
+children:
   - >-
     Ballad ~ Not on Noah’s Ark, but on the Raft of the Medusa: Recent Works by Ali Akbar Mehta